 Albert Bosson was a lawyer and served as Mayor of Chelsea in 1891.
 He subsequently was named a judge of the Police Court (later the District Court) of Chelsea.

 They continued to live at 27 Hereford until his death in April of 1926.

-In early 1927, 27 Hereford was purchased from Alice Bosson by Clara Louise Erickson.
-The transaction was reported in the Boston Globe on February 27, 1927.
-She is shown as the owner on the 1928 Bromley map and was the assessed owner through 1930.
-Clara Erickson was a legal secretary and lived at 27 Bay Drive in Dorchester with her parents, August Erickson and Hannah (Anderson) Erickson.
+On February 1, 1927, 27 Hereford was acquired from Alice Bosson by Miss Clara Louise Erickson.
+She was a legal secretary and lived at 27 Bay Drive in Dorchester with her parents, August Erickson and Hannah (Anderson) Erickson.

-By 1928, 27 Hereford was the home of Adriaan Martin De Groot, a portrait and landscape painter, who probably leased the house from Clara Erickson.
+By the 1927-1928 winter season, 27 Hereford was the home of Adriaan Martin De Groot, a portrait and landscape painter.
 He continued to live there during the next season, but moved thereafter.
 By April of 1930, at the time of the US Census enumeration, he was living in a hotel in Manhattan.

 John Hannigan was a lawyer and law professor at Boston University and Boston College.
 Annie Judson Hannigan was a journalist and had served as president of the New England Woman’s Press Association in 1923.

 In September of 1931, Clara Erickson married the Hannigans’ son, John Judson Cabot (called Judson) Hannigan.
 He was a lawyer in his father’s firm and later would become an official of the Economic Cooperation Administration.
 After their marriage, they lived in Belmont until about 1939, when they joined his parents at 27 Hereford.